walterbm/cohere-rust/README.md

 ## Responses

-All of the endpoint functions will return a Cohere object corresponding to the endpoint (e.g. for generation, it would be `GenerateResponse`).
+All of the endpoint functions will return a Cohere object corresponding to the endpoint (e.g. for generate, it would be `GenerateResponse`).
 The names of these fields and a detailed breakdown of the response body can be found in the [Cohere Docs](https://docs.cohere.ai/).

 ## Errors